chef-boneyard/windows/README.md

 * Windows Server 2008 (R1, R2)

 The `windows_task` LWRP requires Windows Server 2008 due to its API usage.
+The `windows_dns` LWRP requires DNSCMD.exe to be installed.

 ### Cookbooks
 The following cookbooks provided by Chef Software are required as noted: